Frequently Asked Questions

 - Whether the resource may require a 202(c) emergency order pursuant to the Federal Power Act to participate in the DSGS Program

-- If the resource is a backup generator, information on whether the backup generation is portable or stationary, rated horsepower, fuel type used, federal emissions tier, and notice time and ramp time required to respond to a DSGS event
+- If the resource is a backup generator, information on whether the backup generation is portable or stationary, rated horsepower, fuel type used, and federal emissions tier.

-- Enrolled Participation Report for Incentive Option 2.
+- Participation Report for Incentive Option 2.

 - California Independent System Operator (CAISO) Resource ID(s) for all resources under the aggregator enrolled in DSGS